FishIsMyNick/CombatDemo/README.md

 All of the Player's and Enemies' abilities are implemented using the Gameplay Ability System.
 The goal of the game is to kill all 7 of the Cannon Lizards on the map.
 The default map should be 'Desert_A'.

-Unfortunatelly, I couldn't upload the game to github, due to git lfs limitations (I would have to pay)